 - and PACKED with umami flavor!

-Let me know in the comments below if you make these onions, tag me @Zardyplants on Instagram so I can see your beautiful recreations!
+Let me know if you make this by tagging me @Zardyplants on Instagram so I can see your beautiful recreations!
 If you tag me on IG, I will share your post in my stories :)

 Also, one quick request: if you love how this recipe looks or tastes, please leave me a 5-star rating and a nice comment–ratings help more people find my recipes which helps me keep providing them!
 Thank you!